Published: Mar. 14, 2012

 To donate your baby’s cord blood for public use, first check whether the hospital at which you plan to deliver works with a cord blood bank to collect cord blood for public donation.

-In North Carolina, public collections are available at Duke, UNC, Durham Regional, Womack Army Medical Center, Women’s Hospital of Greensboro, and Rex Hospitals.
+In North Carolina, public collections are available at Duke, UNC, Duke Regional, Womack Army Medical Center, Women’s Hospital of Greensboro, and Rex Hospitals.

 If your hospital does not participate in public cord blood banking, there are a few public cord blood banks, including the Carolinas Cord Blood Bank at Duke, that offer a free kit program so that public donations may be collected at other hospitals.
 Interested parents should contact the bank (919-668-2071) at least six weeks before the baby’s due date to learn more about the program.